IMechE Fife NDT Limited

 - Fife may subcontract any or all of its rights, benefits or obligations under this Agreement without the prior written consent of the Customer.

-(5) years after termination of the Order, disclose to any person any confidential information concerning the business, affairs, customers, clients or suppliers of the other party, except as permitted by Clause 12.3(b).
+(a) Each party undertakes that it shall not at any time during the Order, and for a period of five (5) years after termination of the Order, disclose to any person any confidential information concerning the business, affairs, customers, clients or suppliers of the other party, except as permitted by Clause 12.3(b).

-- Each party may disclose the other party’s confidential information:
+(b) Each party may disclose the other party’s confidential information:

-- to its employees, officers, representatives, subcontractors or advisers who need to know such information for the purposes of carrying out the party’s obligations under the Order.
+(i) to its employees, officers, representatives, subcontractors or advisers who need to know such information for the purposes of carrying out the party’s obligations under the Order.
 Each party shall ensure that its employees, officers, representatives, subcontractors or advisers to whom it discloses the other party’s confidential information comply with this Clause 12.3; and

 (ii) as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority.

-- Neither party shall use the other party’s confidential information for any purpose other than to perform its obligations under the Order.
+(c) Neither party shall use the other party’s confidential information for any purpose other than to perform its obligations under the Order.

 12.4 Entire agreement.

-- The Order constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.
+(a) The Order constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.

-- Each party acknowledges that in entering into the Order it does not rely on, and shall have no remedies in respect of any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in the Order.
+(b) Each party acknowledges that in entering into the Order it does not rely on, and shall have no remedies in respect of any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in the Order.
 Each party agrees that it shall have no claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in the Order.

-- Nothing in this clause shall limit or exclude any liability for fraud.
+(c) Nothing in this clause shall limit or exclude any liability for fraud.

-- Variation.
+12.5 Variation.
 Except as set out in these Conditions, no variation of the Order shall be effective unless it is in writing and signed by the parties (or their authorised representatives).

-- Waiver.
+12.6 Waiver.
 A waiver of any right or remedy under the Order or by law is only effective if given in writing and shall not be deemed a waiver of any subsequent right or remedy.
 A failure or delay by a party to exercise any right or remedy provided under the Order or by law shall not constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict any further exercise of that or any other right or remedy.
 No single or partial exercise of any right or remedy provided under the Order or by law shall prevent or restrict the further exercise of that or any other right or remedy.

-- Severance.
+12.7 Severance.
 If any provision or part-provision of the Order is or becomes invalid, illegal or unenforceable, it shall be deemed modified to the minimum extent necessary to make it valid, legal and enforceable.
 If such modification is not possible, the relevant provision or part-provision shall be deemed deleted.
 Any modification to or deletion of a provision or part-provision under this clause shall not affect the validity and enforceability of the rest of the Order.

-- Any notice or other communication given to a party under or in connection with the Order shall be in writing and shall be delivered by hand or by pre-paid first-class post or other next working day delivery service at its registered office (if a company) or its principal place of business (in any other case); or sent by email to the address specified in the Order.
+(a) Any notice or other communication given to a party under or in connection with the Order shall be in writing and shall be delivered by hand or by pre-paid first-class post or other next working day delivery service at its registered office (if a company) or its principal place of business (in any other case); or sent by email to the address specified in the Order.

-- Any notice or communication shall be deemed to have been received:
+(b) Any notice or communication shall be deemed to have been received:

-- if delivered by hand, on signature of a delivery receipt or at the time the notice is left at the proper address; and
+(i) if delivered by hand, on signature of a delivery receipt or at the time the notice is left at the proper address; and

-- if sent by pre-paid first-class post or other next working day delivery service, at 9.00 am on the second Business Day after posting or at the time recorded by the delivery service; and
+(ii) if sent by pre-paid first-class post or other next working day delivery service, at 9.00 am on the second Business Day after posting or at the time recorded by the delivery service; and

-- if sent by email, at the time of transmission, or, if this time falls outside business hours in the place of receipt, when business hours resume.
+(iii) if sent by email, at the time of transmission, or, if this time falls outside business hours in the place of receipt, when business hours resume.
 In this Clause 12.8(b)(iii), business hours means 8.45am to 5.15pm Monday to Friday on a day that is not a public holiday in the place of receipt.

-- This clause does not apply to the service of any proceedings or other documents in any legal action or, where applicable, any other method of dispute resolution.
+(c) This clause does not apply to the service of any proceedings or other documents in any legal action or, where applicable, any other method of dispute resolution.

-- Any written notice sent by a party that is actually received by the intended other party shall be deemed to have been properly given and received irrespective of whether or not the delivery requirements of Clause 12.8 have been complied with.
+(d) Any written notice sent by a party that is actually received by the intended other party shall be deemed to have been properly given and received irrespective of whether or not the delivery requirements of Clause 12.8 have been complied with.

 12.9 Third party rights.

-- Unless it expressly states otherwise, the Order does not give rise to any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of the Order.
+(a) Unless it expressly states otherwise, the Order does not give rise to any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of the Order.

 (b) The rights of the parties to rescind or vary the Order are not subject to the consent of any other person.

-- Precedence.
+12.10 Precedence.
 To the extent of any inconsistencies or conflicts between the terms of the Order and these Conditions, the term of the Order shall prevail to the extent of such inconsistency or conflict.

-- Governing law.
+12.11 Governing law.
 The Order, and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by, and construed in accordance with, the law of England and Wales.

-- Jurisdiction.
+12.12 Jurisdiction.
 Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with the Order or its subject matter or formation.